Skip to Content

 There are circumstances where we share some specific categories of personal information with external people and organisations.
 However, we only do this where it is strictly necessary for our

-Purposes and Legitimate Interests (see above) or it is permitted or required by law (including the Privacy Act 1993 and Education Act 1989).
+Purposes and Legitimate Interests (see above) or it is permitted or required by law (including the Privacy Act 2020 and Education and Training Act 2020).
 We do not pass on all information we collect – only the absolute minimum required in the particular context.

 We also take all reasonable steps to ensure that any information we share is used by the external person or organisation only for the purpose for which we shared it and, if possible, we anonymise information so that you are not identifiable.